Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ADVICED USAGE
 When you decide to use this compact filter it is good practice to add your language specific Easylist English and your native language Easylist filter.
-Thanks to to the ongoing efforst of Brave to remove dead filters the original Easylist filter is also reduced by 50 percent.
-As an alternative to Easylist you coudl use the Optimized easylist filter of Adguard.
+Thanks to to the ongoing efforst of Brave to remove dead filters the original Easylist filter is reduced by 50 percent.
+As an alternative to Easylist you could use the Optimized Easylist filter of Adguard.
 This list contains a subset (around 25%) of the rules which are triggered often (so it excludes the rules you probabaly never use).
 This will combined (small and longlist ) approach will provide you with 90% of the ad and tracking protection with only 10% of the number of block rules.